autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/cross-domain-messaging.md

 ![PolkadotJS](/img/doc-imgs/additional-guides/XDM-12.png)

-Remember that there is a 2 tAI3 fee for each XDM transaction and that you will need to wait for 14,400 domain blocks to pass which is about a day before the funds are available in the destination account.

-We are working on an update for EVM wallet detection in Astral that will enable you to XDM back to consensus without needing to use PolkadotJS and instead stay entirely within Astral.

-It is also possible to use the [Auto SDK](https://develop.autonomys.xyz/sdk/auto-xdm)’s `@autonomys/auto-xdm` package to submit these transactions if you’d like to automate them in some way.

 ### Auto EVM domain to consensus with Talisman

 Transferring tokens from XDM to Consensus can be tricky in SubWallet because of its Unified Accounts design.
 With the [Talisman Wallet](/wallets/talisman), the flow is far simpler - just as easy as sending tokens from Consensus to EVM.